Most continuous improvement events fail. I am curious why.

 Everything is interdependent.
 We’re all connected.
 To pick up a particular piece of the muddle and draw a tidy rectangle around it and work on it in isolation is to miss nearly everything.

 Ideally, specific lean interventions are part of the daily work.
 In one classic formulation: Work = Job + Kaizen.
-Ideally, they are supported by leadership through a lean management system.
+Ideally, they are supported by leadership through a management system.
 Ideally, they are broadly understood and intelligible by passersby within and without the organization.

-My move, and it’s a pragmatic or “strongly OK” move, is to connect continuous improvement activities to something that is already valued and understood by the organization.
+My move—and it’s a pragmatic, or ‘strongly OK’ move—is to connect continuous improvement activities to something that is already valued and understood by the organization.
 This connection is what you can establish at the outset, and cling to after an event is over.

 It’s the hook you hang the continuous improvement hat on.